edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 necesidades comunitarias.
 Cuando los trabajadores son capaces de formar su propio capital, las motivaciones para perseguir esas prácticas se desvanecen.

-Without the need to account for and measure our consumption and production to appease the imposers of capitalist control, workers in a free society may not bother producing exclusively to maximize profit within a ‘market economy’.
-Instead, they may decide to focus their efforts on producing what they want and what their community needs, and are motivated to share the products of their labor out of mutual respect.
-This type of economy does not resemble a ‘market’.

 Sin la necesidad de contabilizar y medir nuestros consumo y producción para apaciguar a los que imponen el control capitalista, los trabajadores en una sociedad libre no se molestarían en producir exclusivamente para maximizar la